Narcissists & Co.: 10 Tips to Set Boundaries for Toxic People

 Unfortunately, there is usually no easy answer.
 At times, other people will be unhappy and even angry or offended by your choices.
 Still, it’s better to set the framework.
 This may mean not tolerating toxic people in your life any longer.
 Boundaries are a way to protect yourself from harm and preserve your autonomy and individuality.
 You deserve to allow yourself to do that.

-Help dealing with narcissists (no legal advice!)
+Help to deal with narcissists (no legal advice!)

 It's urgent?
 Thanks to an immediate bank transfer, it is also possible to organize sessions at short notice, often even on the same day.
 In any case, you can orient yourself by reading the list with fees.
 Typically, a telephone call of 60 minutes is enough.
 Either you come to me in Berlin or we organize a telephone meeting or use the Internet with a video conferencing system.
 If you wish professional support for your decision-making, communication, or because you suffer emotionally from narcissists, then we can arrange an appointment.